Home » Aggravated Identity Theft Defense Lawyers in Texas

 Aggravated Identity Theft Defense Lawyers in Texas

 Federal identity theft charges are increasingly common in the Northern District of Texas, and they carry consequences that extend far beyond the identity theft offense itself.
 The most dangerous charge is aggravated identity theft under 18 U.S.C. §1028A, which adds a mandatory 2-year consecutive sentence to any underlying federal felony.
-This sentence is stacked on top of whatever sentence the defendant receives for the primary offense — it cannot run concurrently, cannot be reduced, and cannot be avoided unless the government agrees to drop the count.
-This sentencing structure makes aggravated identity theft one of the most powerful prosecutorial tools in the federal system.
-At Deandra Grant Law, Attorney James Lee Bright leads our defense in federal identity theft cases.
-Lee’s 25+ years of federal trial experience give him a deep understanding of how prosecutors use aggravated identity theft as leverage and how to counter that strategy.
+This sentence is stacked on top of whatever sentence the defendant receives for the primary offense.
+It cannot run concurrently, cannot be reduced by any sentencing factor, and cannot be avoided unless the government agrees to drop the count or the charge is successfully challenged.

 Federal Identity Theft Statutes

-• 18 U.S.C. §1028 — Identity Fraud.
-Covers production, transfer, or use of false identification.
-Penalties range from 5 to 25 years.
+18 U.S.C. §1028 — Identity Fraud.
+Covers production, transfer, or use of false identification documents and means of identification.
+Penalties range from 5 to 25 years depending on the specific conduct and whether terrorism, drug trafficking, or other aggravating circumstances are involved.

-• 18 U.S.C. §1029 — Access Device Fraud.
-Credit/debit card fraud, counterfeit or stolen access devices.
-10 to 20 years.
+18 U.S.C. §1029 — Access Device Fraud.
+Credit and debit card fraud, counterfeit or stolen access devices, unauthorized account access.
+10 to 20 years depending on the offense.

 How Federal Identity Theft Cases Arise

-• Tax fraud — filing fraudulent returns using stolen Social Security numbers.
+• Tax fraud — filing fraudulent returns using stolen Social Security numbers

 Recent Blogs